CalayZhou/IOD-Video/readme/Dataset.md

 ## 1.Dataset download
 You can preview the IOD-Video Dataset with [NJU Box](https://box.nju.edu.cn/d/654f74926166482fa569/), please contact Kailai Zhou (**calayzhou@smail.nju.edu.cn** or **DG21230090@smail.nju.edu.cn**) for the IOD-Video dataset.
 We will email back to you as soon as possible (no more than 24 hours for most cases).
-The download link will include NJU Box, Baidu Cloud and Google Driver.
+The download link will include NJU Box, Baidu Cloud and Google Drive.

 For better academic communication, your email format is encouraged to contain the following information: